MicrosoftDocs/dynamics-365-project-operations/articles/invoicing/correct-project-invoice-proposals.md

 ## Adjust financial dimensions

 ### Header dimensions

 By default, invoice financial dimensions are derived from the unbilled project transaction records that are being invoiced.
-However, system settings allow you to use project invoice proposal header financial dimensions for customer balance posting.
-This parameter can be turned.
-Go to the **Project management and accounting parameters** page, and on the **Financials** tab, select **Allow updates to project dimensions for accounts receivable**.
+However, system settings let you use financial dimensions on the header of project invoice proposals to post customer balances.
+To enable this functionality, select **Allow updates to project dimensions for accounts receivable** on the **Financials** tab of the **Project management and accounting parameters** page.

-Invoice header financial dimensions can be edited before posting the invoice in the **Project invoice proposal** page by opening the **Header view** and editing values on the **Financial dimensions** tab.
+Financial dimensions on invoice headers can be edited before an invoice is posted.
+On the **Project invoice proposal** page, switch to the **Header** view, and then edit values on the **Financial dimensions** tab.

-The **Header view** is available only after the system administrator enables the **Use Project invoice proposal and invoice journal forms with the Header and Lines view** feature in the **Feature management** workspace.
-Feature requires Finance and Operations update 10.0.25 or higher.
+The **Header** view is available only after the system administrator enables the **Use Project invoice proposal and invoice journal forms with the Header and Lines view** feature in the **Feature management** workspace.
+This feature requires Finance and Operations update 10.0.25 or later.

 ### Line dimensions

 Financial dimensions can't be edited directly on a project invoice proposal line.
 Instead, follow these steps to adjust financial dimensions on a project invoice proposal.

 1. On the project invoice proposal, select **Delete all** to remove the project invoice proposal lines.

     The **Delete all** button is available only after the system administrator enables the **Delete invoice proposal lines when using Project Operations for resource based/ non-stocked scenarios** feature in the **Feature management** workspace.

 2. Adjust the financial dimensions: